Mike Pompeo picked as Trump's new secretary of state: What to know about him

 Additionally, Pompeo has often lambasted the Obama administration’s nuclear deal with Iran, which granted Tehran sanctions relief for rolling back its nuclear weapons program.

 Pompeo was confirmed as the CIA director by the Senate with a 66 to 32 vote on January 23, 2017.
 Two Democrats, Sens.
-Richard Blumenthal and Chris Murphy – both from Connecticut – abstained from the vote.
+Richard Blumenthal and Chris Murphy – both from Connecticut – did not vote.
+Murphy’s office said he opposed Pompeo leading the CIA but could not make it to the vote due to weather-related travel delays.

 Sen. Rand Paul of Kentucky was the only Republican who voted against Pompeo.
 He told Fox News at the time he was worried Pompeo’s “desire for security will trump his defense of liberty.”